DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 Cryptids hero [Fang King] Rath=IE.

-Spirits hero [Spirit Sovereign] Rokugen Kyouko.
+Spirits hero [Spirit Sovereign] Rikugen Kyouko.

 If Vanessa words to be believed, then the culprit behind [World Reincarnation] ought to be among the remaining two.
 However...